HardcoreJosh/JoshieGo/README.md

 3. run python play.py

-## Selected games by JoshieGo
+## Games by JoshieGo

-1. https://online-go.com/game/11545426.
-A win against RoyalZero(5d Go program on OGS).
-2. https://online-go.com/game/11529651.
-A win against Nicaso(2d Go program on OGS).

-More games can be found by searching username "JoshieBot" on Tencent's Foxy Go Server.
+Games played by JoshieGo can be found by searching username "JoshieBot" on Tencent's Fox Go Server.

 ## Futher work